 What makes these verbs stand out?
 They typically describe movement or a change in state, which explains why être is used, as it reflects the idea of "being" or "becoming" something in the past.
 For example:

-• Naitre (to be born) signifies a change in state.
+- Naitre (to be born) signifies a state change.

 This distinction is important because it affects how the past participle is formed.
 When we use être, the subject and past participle must agree in gender and number, which isn't the case when conjugating with avoir.